-The SEAT Ibiza’s a comfortable small car with a spacious cabin and a big boot.
+The SEAT Ibiza is a comfortable small car with a spacious cabin and a big boot.
 Entry-level models are basic, however, and the materials inside feel cheap in places

 The SEAT Ibiza is a stylish small family car that’s surprisingly big inside, but its cabin looks a little dull and feels cheap in places – it’s still worthy of a place on your shortlist though.

 You won’t hear too many complaints from those in the back.
-The Ibiza’s surprisingly spacious for a small car – there’s a fair amount of legroom and even six-footers will have headroom to spare.
+The SEAT Ibiza is surprisingly spacious for a small car – there’s a fair amount of legroom and even six-footers will have headroom to spare.

-The SEAT Ibiza’s not perfect but it’s a really good small car with a neat, tidy interior and loads of space for passengers
+The SEAT Ibiza is not perfect but it’s a really good small car with a neat, tidy interior and loads of space for passengers

 You can get the SEAT Ibiza with three 1.0-litre petrol engines and a 1.5-litre engine and a selection of diesels.
 The pick of the range is the 95hp petrol that’ll return around 50mpg.
 It’s reasonably quiet at speed but makes a rumbling sound a bit like a diesel if you accelerate hard.